-Paul Tickner is a conservationist, photographer and safari guide.
-Paul believes that responsible tourism can help to solve the problems of wildlife conservation and economic and social development and his safaris have a strong commitment to this; promoting wild places, using good eco-practice and working with local communities.
-In addition to supporting the Mkuyu Guide School, Paul also likes to take photos of the spectacular wildlife and landscapes of Ruaha and Tanzania.
-Growing up in the UK and Kenya, Paul studied International Development before living in New Zealand for a year.
-Realising a childhood ambition, Paul then trained as a safari guide in South Africa, going on to work in the Kruger National Park.
+Paul Tickner is a safari guide, photographer and conservationist.
+Growing up in the UK and Kenya, Paul realised a childhood ambition and trained as a safari guide in South Africa, going on to work in the Kruger National Park.
 After studying for an MSc in Conservation Management in Scotland, Paul found his way back to Tanzania working on human-elephant conflict in the villages around Ruaha.

 Paul Tickner Safaris in the news: lions take down elephant